noahehall/theBookOfNoah/architecture/_functional_programming.md

 		- data that cannot be changed
 	- unit of modularity
 		- i.e. the unitt of work in FP is the function
-		- e.g. in object oriented programming the unit of work could be considered the class
+		- e.g. in object oriented programming the unit of work could be considered the class (or more specifically objects)
 	- singularity principle
 		- states that functions should hav ea single purpose
 	- pure error handling
 		- distinct from exception handling
 		- allows exceptionns to only fire in truly exceptional conditions (i.e. an exception)
+	- polymorphic functions
+		- i.e. duck typing
+		- use references to base tyeps (e.g. Person) to work on objects of derived types (e.g. student)

 # declarative vs imperative